chatchat-space/Langchain-Chatchat/README_en.md

 >     "class_name": "ConfigServer"
 > }
 > ```
-> To access via the machine's IP (such as in a Linux system), change the listening address to 0.0.0.0.
+> To access via the machine's IP (such as in a Linux system), change the listening address to `0.0.0.0`.
 > ```shell
 > chatchat-config server --default_bind_host=0.0.0.0
 > ```
-> you will get:
+> You will get:
 > ```text
 > {
 >     "HTTPX_DEFAULT_TIMEOUT": 300.0,